-Cleaning the CPU: Wipe the CPU's contact surface (by using non-abrasive cloth or Q-tip, as shown on sample photo).
+Cleaning the CPU: Wipe the CPU's contact surface (by using nonabrasive cloth or Q-tip, as shown on the sample photo).

-Applying thermal compound: EK recommends blob or line method of applying the enclosed EK-TIM Ectotherm thermal compound to the CPU heat spreader (IHS) - see sample photo on right.
+Applying thermal compound: EK recommends blob or line method of applying the enclosed thermal compound to the CPU heat spreader (IHS) - see sample photo on the right.